yash-yp/gsoc-21/meetings/July-26-2021-coding-period.md

 - Create checklist of process that should be done by the WG to alert translations community and the
     - https://github.com/chaoss/metrics/issues/193

-## TODO:
+## TODOs:

 - Continue on MARS documentation
 - Make structure for translations directory in MARS
 - Write scripts for yml, main.py, Docker for translations
 - Update chinese translations
 - Update spanish translations